vohvelikissa/vohvelikissa.github.io/README.md

 ## My Projects

+### Brainfuck Interpreter

+I created a brainfuck interpreter using C with no special libraries at all whatsoever.

+- Github: vohvelikissa/brainfuckdeez

 ### Contrast Fixer for websites

 I created a thing that compares the contrast between two html elements with their background colors.
 I used the